For urgent consular assistance call

 Get urgent medical attention if you suspect food poisoning, have a fever or diarrhoea.

-Medical facilities in Cambodia are often poor in quality.
+Public medical facilities in Cambodia are generally poor in quality.
 The services they can provide are limited.

 Outside Phnom Penh there are almost no medical facilities that can deal with medical emergencies.